davidjb/djb.davmail/README.rst

 -----

 * Use http://testconnectivity.microsoft.com to locate EwsUrl details for inclusion into this configuration file.
+On this page, click ``Outlook Autodiscover`` and follow the steps.
+On the successful test results page, keep expanding nested test results (there are lots of them!) until you get to a POST result with a variety of XML details.
+There should be a ``<EwsUrl>`` tag included -- use this URL.

 * Note that the init.d script doesn't log output from the server (save on IO cycles).